Achievable logoAchievable logo

 Feedback

-Pharmacodynamics: It is the study of “what the drug does to the body”.
-This includes action of drugs on receptors and their effects, dose-response curves etc.
+Pharmacodynamics: This is the study of “what the drug does to the body.”
+It includes how drugs act on receptors and the effects they produce, dose-response curves, and related topics.

 Drug and receptor